How SCS Works

 'Run External Program' cues

-Enables you to start an external program such as PowerPoint (© Microsoft).
+Enables you to start an external program.

 (Available in SCS Professional and higher license levels.)